-- 2 P2IP requires sources of both summer/fall Chinook and sockeye to perform described studies.
-P2IP - 3 proposes to use existing artificial production facilities and net pens, upgrade existing facilities, and - 4 develop new net pen locations and land-based acclimation facilities (Table A-1).
+P2IP requires sources of both summer/fall Chinook and sockeye to perform described studies.
+P2IP proposes to use existing artificial production facilities and net pens, upgrade existing facilities, and develop new net pen locations and land-based acclimation facilities (Table A-1).

-5 B.1.
+B.1.
 Existing Artificial Production Facilities

-6 Entiat National Fish Hatchery
+Entiat National Fish Hatchery

-- 7 Entiat National Fish Hatchery is owned and operated by the USFWS and located on the Entiat - 8 River near Chelan, Washington.
-This artificial production facility is currently being used to collect - 9 and hold surplus adult summer Chinook for a donor source of P2IP study subjects.
-The surplus - adults are spawned at this facility, and the resulting fertilized eggs are held for incubation until - transferred to a different artificial production facility.
-These uses would be expected to continue - over the entire 20-year P2IP timeframe.
-No construction actions or modifications to existing - infrastructure are planned at Entiat National Fish Hatchery to accommodate artificial production - 14 activities proposed for the P2IP.
+Entiat National Fish Hatchery is owned and operated by the USFWS and located on the Entiat River near Chelan, Washington.
+This artificial production facility is currently being used to collect and hold surplus adult summer Chinook for a donor source of P2IP study subjects.
+The surplus adults are spawned at this facility, and the resulting fertilized eggs are held for incubation until transferred to a different artificial production facility.
+These uses would be expected to continue over the entire 20-year P2IP timeframe.
+No construction actions or modifications to existing infrastructure are planned at Entiat National Fish Hatchery to accommodate artificial production activities proposed for the P2IP.

-15 Wells Hatchery
+Wells Hatchery

-- Wells Hatchery is owned and operated by Douglas County Public Utilities District and located at - Wells Dam on the Columbia River.
-This artificial production facility is currently being used to rear - 18 juvenile Chinook salmon from fertilized egg up through fall subvearling life stages.
-This facility is - 19 also being used to mark juvenile summer Chinook salmon with PIT and coded wire tags.
-These uses - 20 would be expected to continue over the entire 20-year P2IP timeframe.
-No construction actions or - 21 modifications to existing infrastructure are planned at Wells Hatchery to accommodate artificial - 22 production activities proposed for the P2IP.
+Wells Hatchery is owned and operated by Douglas County Public Utilities District and located at Wells Dam on the Columbia River.
+This artificial production facility is currently being used to rear juvenile Chinook salmon from fertilized egg up through fall subyearling life stages.
+This facility is also being used to mark juvenile summer Chinook salmon with PIT and CWTs.
+These uses would be expected to continue over the entire 20-year P2IP timeframe.
+No construction actions or modifications to existing infrastructure are planned at Wells Hatchery to accommodate artificial production activities proposed for the P2IP.

-23 Coeur d'Alene Tribe nikwin' Hatchery
+Coeur d'Alene Tribe nikwin' Hatchery

-- 24 The nikwin' Hatchery is owned and operated by the Coeur d'Alene Tribe and located in Plummer, - 25 Idaho.
-This artificial production facility is currently being used to rear juvenile summer Chinook - 26 from fertilized egg through yearling life stages.
-This facility is also currently being used to mark - 27 juvenile summer Chinook salmon with PIT and acoustic transponders that are used for survival and - 28 behavior studies.
-These uses would be expected to continue over the entire 20-year P2IP timeframe. - 29 No construction actions or modifications to existing infrastructure are planned at the nikwin' - 30 Hatchery to accommodate artificial production activities proposed for the P2IP.
-Upgrades to this - 31 facility under P2IP would be limited to replacement of equipment at the end of its design life. - 32 Equipment replacement may include pumps, UV lamps, chillers, and filters and associated media.
+The nikwin' Hatchery is owned and operated by the CDAT and located in Plummer, Idaho.
+This artificial production facility is currently being used to rear juvenile summer Chinook from fertilized egg through yearling life stages.
+This facility is also currently being used to mark juvenile summer Chinook salmon with PIT and acoustic transponders that are used for survival and behavior studies.
+These uses would be expected to continue over the entire 20-year P2IP timeframe.
+No construction actions or modifications to existing infrastructure are planned at the nikwin' Hatchery to accommodate artificial production activities proposed for the P2IP.
+Upgrades to this facility under

+P2IP would be limited to replacement of equipment at the end of its design life.
+Equipment replacement may include pumps, UV lamps, chillers, and filters and associated media.

-1 Ford Hatchery
+Ford Hatchery